skoolkid/skoolkit/sphinx/source/ref-files.rst

   [OtherCode:asm_id]

-where ``asm_id`` is a unique ID for the secondary disassembly.
-The unique ID may be used by the :ref:`#R macro <R>` when referring to routines or data blocks in the secondary disassembly from another disassembly.
+where ``asm_id`` is a unique ID for the secondary disassembly; it must be limited to the characters '$', '#', 0-9, A-Z and a-z.
+The unique ID may be used by the :ref:`R` macro when referring to routines or data blocks in the secondary disassembly from another disassembly.

 Each ``OtherCode:*`` section contains parameters in the form::